isaacnmm/pestpolicy-hugo2XX/content/posts/do-sugar-ants-bite/index.md

 Sugar ants bite and pinch with their mandibles while fire ants actually inject venom into the skin with their stingers.
 ## What should I do if I've been bitten by a sugar ant?
-In the event that you are bitten by a sugar ant, there is a small likelihood that you may experience some slight inflammation or heat in the area around the bite.�This is because at the time of the bite the sugar ant spews a small volume and weak concentration of formic acid.
+In the event that you are bitten by a sugar ant, there is a small likelihood that you may experience some slight inflammation or heat in the area around the bite.This is because at the time of the bite the sugar ant spews a small volume and weak concentration of formic acid.

 If this happens, relieve the inflammatory effect of the bite and any itchiness the same way you would with any other common insect bite: disinfect with an antibacterial ointment and apply ice, hydrocotisone or antibiotic cream to the affected area until the swelling decreases.